IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Conclusion

 \section{Conclusion}

 We revisited normalization through the lens of IB principle and proposed a principled framework for designing normalization layers.
-Then, we introduced \textbf{IBNorm}, a family of nonlinear transforms that compress activations toward their mean, yielding more information-rich representations.
-Theoretically, we showed that IBNorm achieves stronger information-theoretic optimality—attaining higher IB values and tighter generalization bounds—than variance-centric methods.
-Empirically, IBNorm consistently outperforms BN, LN, and RMSNorm across both vision and language domains.
+We introduced \textbf{IBNorm}, a family of nonlinear transforms that compress activations toward their mean, yielding more information-rich representations. \re{Without relying on explicit IB objectives during training, IBNorm remains model-agnostic and incurs no heavy computational overhead.} Theoretically, we showed that IBNorm achieves stronger information-theoretic optimality—attaining higher IB values and tighter generalization bounds—than variance-centric methods.
+Empirically, IBNorm outperforms BN, LN, and RMSNorm across vision and language domains.

 \textbf{Limitations.} Our experiments are limited to medium-scale LLMs due to computational constraints.
-Extending evaluations to larger foundation models is an important direction for future work.
+Extending the evaluation to larger foundation models will be addressed when sufficient computational resources are available.

-\textbf{Declaration of LLM usage.} LLMs were used solely for polishing and formatting text.
-All research ideas, methods, and experimental results presented are original contributions of the authors.